MichaelDBA/pg_get_tabledef/README.md

 <br/>

 ## History
 **pg_get_tabledef** was considered in the early days (PostgreSQL 8.2), but was ultimately cast aside due to supposed complexities involved when compared to pg_dump and different PG versions.
 So since that time, everybody has been writing their own take on what getting table DDL should look like.
-This is just one more attempt at it, which in my opinion, is the best one out there as far as I can tell at the present time.
+This is just one more attempt at it, which in my opinion, is the best one out there as far as I can tell.
 <br/><br/>
 I must give credits to some of the folks that provided code snippets that I used when starting to work on this project.
 Here is the reference: https://stackoverflow.com/questions/2593803/how-to-generate-the-create-table-sql-statement-for-an-existing-table-in-postgr
 <br/>